 Finally, the last distribution method is “bundled malware”.
 When users download real software from suspicious websites sometimes Raccoon comes as an unwanted part of the package bundled with the legitimate program.

 Some malware creates files in which it named itself.
 You can find such info about Raccoon malware trojan using ANY.RUN's "Static Discovering".
 Open either the "Files" tab in the lower part of the task's window or click on the process and then on the button "More Info" in the appeared window.
 After that, all you need to do is just click on the file.

 While Raccoon malware is not a very technically advanced malicious program it sure made a lot of noise in the underground community in 2019, when it was first released.
 Available as a service for $200 per month, it came equipped with everything necessary to start a malware attack.
 And if a customer couldn’t do it on their own, they could always get support from the team behind this malware.

 In fact, underground forums are filled with raving feedback about the excellent work of Raccoon support staff.
 Some even say that they were treated like real VIPs.

 Developers have also shown that they are capable of rolling out updates very quietly and promise to upgrade the malware with Keylogger functionality in the near future.

-While technical simplicity makes this threat relatively easy to defend against at the moment, growing popularity, extreme ease of use and potential future improvement certainly suggest that this malware can become a big phenomenon.
+While technical simplicity makes this threat relatively easy to defend against at the moment, growing popularity, extreme ease of use, and potential future improvement certainly suggest that this malware can become a big phenomenon.
 Some even say that Raccoon will replace Azorult.

-ANY.RUN malware hunting service provides researchers with an ability to study samples of Raccoon in a controlled interactive environment and learn as much as possible about this malware.
+ANY.RUN malware hunting service provides researchers with the ability to study samples of Raccoon in a controlled interactive environment and learn as much as possible about this malware.
 Hopefully, together we will neutralize or at least medicate the fallout from this and other cybersecurity threats.